philgyford/ansible-multi-django/README.md

 Designed to host multiple Django websites, from different git repositories, on a single webserver.
 Can be used with a Vagrant virtual machine and a DigitalOcean droplet (not tested with anything else).

-The `apps` role sets up things like databases, Nginx, Gunicorn, virtualenvs, directories, etc for each separate app (website) we've added configuration for.
-The other roles set up the basic machine, without app-specific things.

-## To customise this for your own use
+If you only want to host a single Django site on one (or more) machine(s) you're probably better off with something like [ansible-django-stack](https://github.com/jcalazan/ansible-django-stack).

 This isn't a blank canvas but the playbook I use for my own sites.
 However, it's built with ease-of-reuse in mind.

+## Overview

+Most of the roles set up generic things on the server that will be used by all of the "apps" (individual Django websites). eg, basic packages, Postgresql, Memcached, etc. No app-specific configuration is included in those roles.

+The `apps` role installs and configures things relevant to the apps. eg, individual databases, Nginx and Gunicorn configs, python virtualenvs, git repositories, etc. The basic configuration for the apps is set in an `apps` array in `group_vars/all/apps.yml` -- each app has its own dictionary of settings there.

+There are some secret variables that are set in the `group_vars/all/vault.yml` file and then used within `group_vars/all/apps.yml`.
+This file can either be ignored by git (as it is at the moment) or else encrypted with ansible-vault.

+## To customise this for your own use

 To use it for yourself:

-1. Replace the `apps` vars in `group_vars/all/apps.yml` with those needed for your apps.
+1. Replace the `apps` vars in `group_vars/all/apps.yml` with those needed for your app(s) (see below).
 2. Copy `group_vars/all/vault_example.yml` to `group_vars/all/vault.yml`
 3. Set the `ubuntu_deploy_password` variable in `vault.yml` (using instructions in that file).
-4. Change the `vault` vars to what you need.
-5. To use with Vagrant, set a synced folder for each app in the `Vagrantfile`.
+4. See if there are any variables you want to change in the `env_vars/*.yml` files.
+5. Follow the instructions below on setting up individual apps.

-That might be it.
-See below for more details on all those variables and how to run the playbook.
+See below for more details configuring individual apps and details specific to running the playbook for Vagrant or DigitalOcean.

 ## Apps

+Each app should have a unique name, using only alphanumeric characters.
+This is used as its `name` in `group_vars/all/apps.yml`.
+In all the examples below we use `appname` as a placeholder for this.

 To add a new app (ie, a new website on a new domain):

 1. Add its config to `group_vars/all/apps.yml` (see below for options).
 2. Add its secret config to `group_vars/all/vault.yml` (see further below).
-3. If it uses a virtualenv and needs environment variables set, create a `roles/apps/templates/env_appname.j2` file (where `appname` corresponds to `name` in the app's config).
+3. If it uses a virtualenv and needs environment variables set, create a `roles/apps/templates/env_appname.j2` file (replacing `appname` in the filename).
 4. If you want a custom Nginx config file, copy `roles/apps/templates/nginx_site_config_default.j2` to `roles/apps/templates/nginx_site_config_appname.j2` and customise that. **NOTE:** Not currently working, see [this issue](https://github.com/philgyford/ansible-playbook/issues/9).
 4. To use with Vagrant, set a synced folder for each app in the `Vagrantfile`.
 5. Cross your fingers and run the playbook.